Retirement Retirement Planning

 No matter what stage of life you're in, it's good to have a diversified portfolio.
 When you retire, you definitely need to reduce the risk so that you can weather a stormy stock market.
 With $1 million in savings, you'll be able to make flexible retirement investments.

-Remember that you’ll want to reduce your risk as you get older and think about moving some of your investments and assets into safer investments.
-You may want to find the best brokerage account now to help you with what you need when you retire.
+Remember that you'll want to reduce your risk as you get older and think about moving some of your investments and assets into safer investments.
+You may want to try these must-have investing apps to help you adjust your investment strategy as you prepare for retirement.

 It's a tangible goal